 43

-(1) This paragraph applies to a company in administration.
+(1) This paragraph applies to a further education body in education administration.

-(2) No step may be taken to enforce security over the company's property except--
+(2) No step may be taken to enforce security over the further education body's property except--

-(a) with the consent of the administrator, or
+(a) with the consent of the education administrator, or

 (b) with the permission of the court.

-(3) No step may be taken to repossess goods in the company's possession under a hire-purchase agreement except--
+(3) No step may be taken to repossess goods in the further education body's possession under a hire-purchase agreement except--

-(a) with the consent of the administrator, or
+(a) with the consent of the education administrator, or

 (b) with the permission of the court.

-(4) A landlord may not exercise a right of forfeiture by peaceable re-entry in relation to premises let to the company except--
+(4) A landlord may not exercise a right of forfeiture by peaceable re-entry in relation to premises let to the further education body except--

-(a) with the consent of the administrator, or

-(b) with the permission of the court.

-(5) In Scotland, a landlord may not exercise a right of irritancy in relation to premises let to the company except--

-(a) with the consent of the administrator, or
+(a) with the consent of the education administrator, or

-(b) with the permission of the court.

-(6) No legal process (including legal proceedings, execution, distress and diligence) may be instituted or continued against the company or property of the company except--
+(6) No legal process (including legal proceedings, execution, distress and diligence) may be instituted or continued against the further education body or property of the further education body except--

-(a) with the consent of the administrator, or
+(a) with the consent of the education administrator, or

-(b) with the permission of the court.

-[(6A) An administrative receiver of the company may not be appointed.]

 (7) Where the court gives permission for a transaction under this paragraph it may impose a condition on or a requirement in connection with the transaction.

 (8) In this paragraph "landlord" includes a person to whom rent is payable.